uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/descriptor.rst

    .. rubric:: Input Parameters

    param
-      The enum value of :ref:`onemkl_dft_enum_config_param` to be set.
+      One of the possible values of type :ref:`onemkl_dft_enum_config_param` representing the (writable) configuraton parameter to be set.

    ...
-      The corresponding value or container corresponding to the specific parameter.
-Defined in :ref:`onemkl_dft_enum_config_param`.
+      An element of the appropriate type for the configuration value corresponding to the targeted configuration
+      parameter ``param`` (appropriate type defined
+      :ref:`here<onemkl_dft_enum_config_param>`).

 .. container:: section

    .. rubric:: Throws

-   The `descriptor::set_value()` routine shall throw the following exceptions if the associated condition is detected.
+   The ``descriptor::set_value()`` routine shall throw the following exceptions if the associated condition is detected.
 An implementation may throw additional implementation-specific exception(s) in case of error conditions not covered here:

    :ref:`oneapi::mkl::invalid_argument()<onemkl_exception_invalid_argument>`
-      If the provided :ref:`onemkl_dft_enum_config_param` or config_value is not valid.
+      If the provided :ref:`onemkl_dft_enum_config_param` and/or configuration
+      value is not valid.

    :ref:`oneapi::mkl::unimplemented()<onemkl_exception_unimplemented>`
-      If the provided :ref:`onemkl_dft_enum_config_param` or config_value is valid, but not supported by the library implementation.
+      If the provided :ref:`onemkl_dft_enum_config_param` and configuration
+      value are valid, but not supported by the library implementation.

 **Descriptor class member table:** :ref:`onemkl_dft_descriptor_member_table`